Budapest: Politics and government

 Budapest hosts the main and regional headquarters of many international organizations as well, including United Nations High Commissioner for Refugees, Food and Agriculture Organization of the United Nations, European Institute of Innovation and Technology, European Police Academy, International Centre for Democratic Transition, Institute of International Education, International Labour Organization, International Organization for Migration, International Red Cross, Regional Environmental Center for Central and Eastern Europe, Danube Commission and even others.
 The city is also home to more than 100 embassies and representative bodies as an international political actor.

 Environmental issues have a high priority among Budapest's politics.
 Institutions such as the Regional Environmental Center for Central and Eastern Europe, located in Budapest, are very important assets.
-To decrease the use of cars and greenhouse gas emissions, the city has worked to improve public transportation, and nowadays the city has one of the highest mass transit usage in Europe.
-Budapest has one of the best public transport systems in Europe with an efficient network of buses, trolleys, trams and subway.
+To decrease the use of cars and greenhouse gas emissions, the city has worked to improve public transportation, and nowadays the city has achieved a sufficient level ofmass transit usage.
+Budapest's public transportation system works as a network of buses, trolleys, trams and subway.
 Budapest has an above-average proportion of people commuting on public transport or walking and cycling for European cities.
 Riding on bike paths is one of the best ways to see Budapest – there are about 180 km of bicycle paths in the city, fitting into the EuroVelo system.

 Crime in Budapest is investigated by different bodies.
 United Nations Office on Drugs and Crime notes in their 2011 Global Study on Homicide that, according to criminal justice sources, the homicide rate in Hungary, calculated based on UN population estimates, was 1.4 in 2009, compared to Canada's rate of 1.8 that same year.

 The homicide rate in Budapest is below the EU capital cities' average according to WHO also.
-However, organised crime is associated with the city, the Institute of Defence in a UN study named Budapest as one of the "global epicentres" of illegal pornography, money laundering and contraband tobacco, and also a negotiation center for international crime group leaders.
+However, organised crime is associated with the city, the Institute of Defence in a UN study named Budapest as one of the "global epicentres" of illegal pornography, money laundering and contraband tobacco, and also a negotiation centre for international crime group leaders.